BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_2_Using_CLTV_in_Scripts.md

 `OP_CHECKLOCKTIMEVERIFY` (or CLTV) is the natural complement to `nLockTime`.
 It moves the idea of locking transactions by an absolute time or blockheight into the realm of opcodes, allowing for the locking of individual UTXOs.

-## Differentiate nLockTime and CLTV

-Though nLockTime and CLTV are siblings, they work quite differently.

 ### Remember nLockTime

 Before digging into CLTV, we should first recall how `nLockTime` works.